data-apis/array-api/spec/extensions/index.rst

 the implementer, e.g. via a regular submodule that is imported under the ``linalg`` name, or via a module-level ``__getattr__``.

+The functions in an extension must adhere to the same conventions as those in the array API standard.
+See :ref:`api-specification`.

 Extensions
 ----------